fejdraus/CreatioHelper/README.md

 # CreatioHelper

-CreatioHelper is a collection of utilities designed to simplify everyday maintenance tasks when working with the Creatio platform.
-The repository contains several components built on top of the shared **CreatioHelper.Core** library:
+CreatioHelper is a graphical user interface (GUI) for the Creatio WorkspaceConsole.
+It simplifies and automates the process of managing packages, builds, and deployments within the Creatio platform:

-- **CreatioHelper** – cross‑platform desktop application built with Avalonia.
+- **CreatioHelper** – cross-platform graphical application for managing WorkspaceConsole, developed with AvaloniaUI.
-- **CreatioHelper.Agent** – lightweight ASP.NET Core service that exposes monitoring and management APIs.
+- **CreatioHelper.Agent** – lightweight background service that provides APIs for monitoring and managing the Creatio environment.
+This agent can run on a server in the background and accept commands via HTTP.

 ## Building